What job skills to include in cover letter

 - Negotiation skills: With good negotiation skills, you are able to present your arguments and facts in a mature way, while giving others a chance to state their positions.
 You are also able to come up with means of solving a conflict using reasonable compromises.

 - Cultural diversity: Today’s workplace is culturally diverse.
 Therefore, you need to demonstrate that you can comfortably work with people from different cultural, social an religious backgrounds.

 Thinking skills refer to your creative side.
 It is the ability to solve problems, make decisions and stand by them, visualize scenarios and know how to reason properly.
 Thinking skills include, creative thinking, decision making, problem solving, reasoning, visualizing and knowing how to learn.

 These are also classified as skills.
 Personal attributes include aspects like responsibility, sociability, self-esteem, and self management.
 They all play a huge role towards building your character.

 If you use the above skills in your cover letter, you greatly increase your chances of landing an interview which might lead to the job of your dreams.
-If you are still unsure where and how to include these skills, just hire a resume editor and you will have a professional cover letter.
+If you are still unsure where and how to include these skills, just hire online resume editor and you will have a professional cover letter.